 This 2020/21 season, ESPN has extended its annual game coverage from 64 to 110 live fixtures, an increase of 60%.
 This includes an extra two regular season games, the playoffs and Super Bowl 55, meaning that they now hold the rights to the most comprehensive coverage of NFL in Australia.
 Games are shown live direct from the US, with specialist analysis from the likes of Joe Tessitore, Steve Levy and Booger McFarland.
 ESPN is also providing NFL related programming including a special edition of Sports Centre, hosted by Phil Murphy alongside Trevor Scales and Mark Brown.
 This show has been specially created for the Aussie market, and offers a recap of all Sunday afternoon games when the majority of NFL teams go head to head across the US.

 Additional Live games to include more regular season Sunday games (Monday, AU), every contest held on the Thanksgiving Holiday in the US (Friday AU), every NFL Playoff game (11 total), plus one of the world’s biggest sporting events, Super Bowl 54 (Los Angeles).
 So while you can’t watch every Thursday, Sunday or Monday night game of the NFL Free to Air, ESPN of Australia will have you covered.

-How to Watch or Stream the NFL on ESPN
+How to Watch or Stream the Superbowl on ESPN

 Whether you want to enjoy the NFL at home or on the move, there are several options when it comes to watching ESPN in Australia, including Foxtel, Foxtel from Telstra and the Kayo Sports streaming platform.